amkCha/The-MRI-protocol/README.md

 For the hackathon, we developed a simple and efficient protocol tackling the current lack of Client diversity on Ethereum.

-The proposed Minority Report Incentive protocol is the following:
+## The proposed Minority Report Incentive protocol

 Clients release an opt-out Graffiti usage to tag client information on chain